randall5559/armis-n-play/README.md

 ## Introduction

 Armis N Play notifications is a react/redux/rxjs interface using Armis NLP with Service Workers.
-It's still somewhat buggy and in need of a couple updates.
-Goal is to give user a Armis use case scenario.
+Goal is to show how notification .

 [See Online Example](https://notifications-4ea07.firebaseapp.com/)